 Where an applicant decides to move forward to formal application, they must submit their application within 90 days from the end of the public consultation.
 The application is then checked to make sure it is complete and meets all regulation requirements.

-The HB then carries out a further consultation which is required by the pharmacy regulations.
+The Health Board (HB) then carries out a further consultation which is required by the pharmacy regulations.

-Firstly, a copy of the application is sent to existing pharmacies around the proposed pharmacy, the HB’s Area Medical Committee, Area Pharmaceutical Committee, and the local Community Council’s nominated community representative.
+Firstly, a copy of the application is sent to existing pharmacies around the proposed pharmacy, the Health Board’s Area Medical Committee, Area Pharmaceutical Committee, and the local Community Council’s nominated community representative.
 If the proposed pharmacy is within two kilometres from a neighbouring Health Board boundary, it is also shared with that Board.
-These parties are invited to comment on the application and all responses received within 30 days are considered by the PPC.
+These parties are invited to comment on the application and all responses received within 30 days are considered by the Pharmacy Practices Committee (PPC).

 .
 The PPC is made up of seven members: